samibirnbaum/GGA-Photo-Safe/README.md

 3. Run `$ bundle install` to download/install the needed dependencies
 4. Start the local server: `$ rails s`.
 5. Open a web browser and go to `http://localhost:3000`.

-HuBoard (project manager tool I use for my GitHub issues relating to the project): https://huboard.com/samibirnbaum/GGA-Photo-Safe#/milestones